graphql-java-kickstart/graphql-java-servlet/README.md

 This is the default execution strategy for the `OsgiGraphQLHttpServlet`, and must be added as a dependency when using that servlet.

+## GraphQL Subscription support

+Subscriptions over WebSocket are fully supported within Spring Boot, but may require some work if you're using another framework.
+There is an example [here](https://github.com/graphql-java-kickstart/samples/tree/master/subscription-with-authentication).
+Internally, [JSR 356](https://www.oracle.com/technical-resources/articles/java/jsr356.html) is used for WebSocket support.
+The endpoint is [GraphQLWebSocketServlet](https://github.com/graphql-java-kickstart/graphql-java-servlet/blob/38af304a9da1a57ac7475098b7fccec1b063646b/graphql-java-servlet/src/main/java/graphql/kickstart/servlet/GraphQLWebsocketServlet.java).

 ## Apollo support

 Query batching is supported, no configuration required.